 Word Count: Approximately 3,000 characters

-It’s often said that “the funeral industry is slow to adopt social media.”
-But how much are major funeral companies actually utilizing social media?
+“The funeral industry is slow to adopt social media.”
+This is a common sentiment.
+But in reality, how much are major funeral homes actually utilizing SNS?

-As we considered expanding into the funeral industry, we conducted a hands-on survey of the social media usage of seven major funeral companies and mutual aid societies.
-We are now revealing the results without reservation.
+In considering our entry into the funeral industry, we conducted an actual survey of the SNS utilization status of 7 major funeral homes and mutual aid associations.
+We are now sharing our findings without reservation.

 #